FelixOnline/v2/content/articles/2015-3-25-once-more-into-the-lens-the-history-of-projection.md

 subtitle: >
   Ellen Mathieson takes you through the last one hundred and fifty years of projection, film, and sound in the cinema industry
 date: "2015-03-25 11:55:51 +0000"

 # Attributes from Felix Online V1
 id: "5423"
 old_path: /arts/5423/once-more-into-the-lens-the-history-of-projection
 aliases:
  - /arts/5423/once-more-into-the-lens-the-history-of-projection
+imported: true
+comments:
+ - 2 Complication Refers to the several functions a watch possesses Stop watch abilities better known as the chronograph sideeffect tend to be an idea Some other example of some complication certainly is the moonphase mechanism complication and that is a screen within the falta time periodnike running shoes for women httprunningshoesshopcomWhen it reaches this rate the quantity of video games does the Cavs in addition to Warriors have enough game enthusiasts to stoppaul kariya mighty ducks jersey httpnhlducksgearshopcom13paulkariyajerseyMany folks brag about how precisely precisely excellent content spinner baits are located in the  light  water most fisher folks dont possibly even attempt these in profound h2o Whenever you apply just a little to check out amazing they are definitely this will be strategy you really need to apply again and again for many years in to the futureBrooks Robinson httporiolesjerseyscom7brooksrobinsonjerseyYou can find issues to consider t

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - ff712

+# Homepage control params
 headline: true
 featured: true